 The government-wide financial statements (Statement of Net Position and Statement of Activities) present summaries of governmental and business-type activities of South Coast AQMD as a whole, excluding fiduciary activities.
 These statements are presented using the economic resources measurement focus and the accrual basis of accounting.
 Accordingly, all of South Coast AQMD's assets and liabilities including capital assets and long-term liabilities are included in the accompanying Statement of Net Position.
-Revenues are recognized in the period in which they are earned while expenses are recognized in the period in which the liability is incurred, regardless of the timing of related cash flows.
+Revenues are recognized in the period in which they are earned while expenses are recognized in the period in which they are for the timing of related cash flows.